Alternative name: Turnstone

 Black Turnstone, which occurs with Ruddy Turnstone on the west coast of North America, is structurally very similar, but marginally larger; it is much darker blackish-brown, and in the breeding season has less white on the head, only a small white spot at the base of the bill and a weak white eyebrow.
 Its legs are also dark brown, rather than orange.

 A widely distributed species along shorelines of continents.
 Breeds on tundra in the extreme northern latitudes of North America, Europe, and Russia; also a small relict population further south in the Baltic Sea and islets in eastern Denmark.

-Overwintering range almost worldwide.
-Fairly common on the shores of the Great Lakes of North America during migration.
+Overwintering range on coasts almost worldwide.
+Generally rare inland and on fresh water, but fairly common on the shores of the Great Lakes of North America during migration.

 Formerly considered a plover, it is now classified in the sandpiper family.

 The action of flipping over small stones to find food led to its common name.
-It will take just about anything organic, including insects, carrion, mollusks, eggs, worms, etc.
+It will take just about anything organic, including insects, carrion, molluscs, eggs, worms, etc.

 Monogomous.
-Individual birds often return to favorite spots year after year.
+Individual birds often return to favourite spots year after year.

 A long rapid trill.